proisydev/ProxyAPI.status/readme.md

-# UptimeRobot API Proxy
+# ProxyAPI.status

-A minimalist, secure, and high-performance backend API for interacting with the UptimeRobot API.
-This project allows you to retrieve monitor data via the UptimeRobot API and obtain detailed information about incidents specific to a monitor.
+A minimalist, secure, and high-performance API proxy for interacting with the UptimeRobot API.
+This project allows you to retrieve monitor data and obtain detailed incident information with a standardized API response format – all without a build step.

+---

-## 📋 Table of Contents
+## Table of Contents

 - [Features](#features)
 - [Project Structure](#project-structure)